desktopofsamuel/portfolio-v1/src/blogs/2018-10-31 2018 October Update/index.md

 - Enhanced scroll animation using [React Anchor Link Smooth Scroll](https://github.com/mauricevancooten/react-anchor-link-smooth-scroll) when you click Get In Touch on landing page
 - Enhanced blog reading experience especially with code block.
 Code will highlight according to the language using [Gatsby-Remark-PrismicJS](https://www.gatsbyjs.org/packages/gatsby-remark-prismjs/)
 - Enhanced footer design by replacing the author component, also added social media links and contact access.
+- All blog posts have a feature image now on the top
 - Fixed related post referenced to [Gatsby Material Starter](https://github.com/Vagr9K/gatsby-material-starter/blob/master/gatsby-node.js) node.js
 - Fixed code block overflow problem in blog
 - Fixed Footer Width Problem